Updated: Jan 23

 Campervans and motorhomes have heating systems, though they vary from model to model.
 Customer service agents will be more than happy to answer your specific queries so that you can be sure the level of heating in the vehicle you choose is going to be sufficient for your needs.
 It’s still possible to explore Iceland by day and then head inside your vehicle at the campsite to thaw out and warm up.
 Some people will want to pack a sleeping bag too, just in case.
 That extra layer will ensure you stay toasty and happy even on the coldest of nights.

 Choose the right model for your road trip

-The type of roads, length of trip and amount you intend to be driving are all going to factor into your decision making when it comes to choosing the best camper van rentals for your Iceland trip.
+The type of roads, length of trip, and the amount you intend to be driving are all going to factor into your decision-making when it comes to choosing the best camper van rentals for your Iceland trip.
 Campers come in 4x4 or 2WD permutations.
 In Iceland, 4x4 van rental is strongly advised if you plan to tackle steep or gravelly roads.
-Opt for the former, though think carefully about taking a camper or motor home up especially potholed or uneven surfaces.
-Some models are permitted on F roads but think carefully about tackling such rugged terrain, particularly if this is the first time you’ll rent a camper van in Iceland.
+Opt for the former, though think carefully about taking a camper or motorhome up, especially on potholed or uneven surfaces.
+Some models are permitted on F-roads but think carefully about tackling such rugged terrain, particularly if this is the first time you’ll rent a camper van in Iceland.
 If you’ll be content to explore Reykjavik, tour the Golden Circle and loop the ring road (Route 1) on your road trip, then a 2WD is perfectly adequate.

-We hope this answers at least some of your questions about camper van rental Iceland.
-With the freedom of the open road tempting you to book, and the flexibility this budget-friendly option affords, why wouldn’t you rent a campervan or motor home for your next trip?
+We hope this answers at least some of your questions about camper van rental in Iceland.
+With the freedom of the open road tempting you to book, and the flexibility this budget-friendly option affords, why wouldn’t you rent a campervan or motorhome for your next trip?
 Your home on four wheels is waiting for you to make that Icelandic dream a reality.